r1sque/Advance-Guide/README.md

 - [x] Add Tailwind CSS for styling
 - [x] Make the other pages
 - [x] Fixe page links
+- [ ] Make search input work
+- [ ] Add previous and next button to all the guide page for easier navigation
 - [ ] Add phone support

 ## Getting Started